+- 5.1.
+The 2023/24 code has deferred mandatory implementation of IFRS 16 (leases) to 2024/25. - 5.2.
 Currently there is a distinction between finance leases and operating leases which require two kinds of accounting treatments.
 A leasing contract is an agreement in which the lessor (owner of the equipment) conveys to the lessee (user), the right to use the equipment in return for a payment over a particular period of time.
-There are currently two lease classifications:-

-- ➤ A finance lease is a leasing arrangement wherein the lessee makes lease payments to the lessor for the use of the asset, whose related risk and reward (of ownership) is also transferred to the lessee.
+There are currently two lease classifications:- - A finance lease is a leasing arrangement wherein the lessee makes lease payments to the lessor for the use of the asset, whose related risk and reward (of ownership) is also transferred to the lessee.
 Typically, before the end of the lease term, the lessee makes a payment of a residual value of the leased asset to the lessor and gets ownership of the asset. - An operating lease is a leasing arrangement wherein the lessee makes periodic (monthly) lease payments to the lessor as a consideration for use of the asset; however the lessee has no right of ownership of the leased asset during or after the lease term.

+- 5.3.
 Finance leases are currently accounted for as acquisitions (with the asset being shown on the balance sheet, together with a liability to pay for the asset acquired).
-In contrast, operating leases have been treated as rental payments charged to the income and expenditure account.

-Under IFRS16 the main impact is to remove (for lessees) the traditional distinction between finance leases and operating leases, with all substantial leases to be accounted for using the acquisition approach (as used currently for finance leases), recognising the rights acquired to use an asset.
+In contrast, operating leases have been treated as rental payments charged to the income and expenditure account. - 5.4.
+Under IFRS16 the main impact for lessees is to remove the traditional distinction between finance leases and operating leases, with all substantial leases to be accounted for using the acquisition approach (as used currently for finance leases), recognising the rights acquired to use an asset. - 5.5.
 In accounting terms, this will require the relevant leased asset (eg vehicle, land, premises) to be included on our balance sheet as though we own it, offset by an equal liability showing the total value of the lifetime lease payments.
 The regular lease payments in our income and expenditure statement will be replaced with payments broken down into the loan repayment, interest charges and service charges.
-In addition, deprecation will be accounted for in line with our policy for similarly owned assets.

-There are certain leases, for instance low value assets and leases less than 12 months old, which will be exempt from the need to apply the revised requirements.
+In addition, deprecation will be accounted for in line with our policy for similarly owned assets. - 5.6.
+There are certain leases, for instance low value assets and leases less than 12 months old, which will be exempt from the need to apply the revised requirements. - 5.7.
 The Council is currently reviewing the impact of the requirements under IFRS16 and gathering details from service areas of contracts which may now be recognised as containing leases.
 It is too early to state the size of the impact this will have on our statement of accounts with any degree of certainty, however initial observations are thought to be minimal.
-Nevertheless the council must set out the activity it has undertaken to establish this and therefore further details of the impact will be declared in the draft Statement of Accounts.

-4. Recommendations
+6. Recommendations